juanfix/react-heroes-app/README.md

 ## See a Demo

-You can view how this project is without download it on [Github Pages](https://juanfix.github.io/react-heroes-app/)
+You can view how this project is without download it on [Netlify](https://juanfix.github.io/react-heroes-app/)

 ## Development server